International strait: History

-Still, the incident that was considered in the case had shown the limits of innocent passage: the rules of this regime makes the warships participating in the freedom of navigation operation vulnerable in a case of encounter with the navy of a coastal state.
+Still, the incident that was considered in the case had shown the limits of innocent passage: the rules of this regime makes the warships participating in the freedom of navigation operation vulnerable in case of encounter with the navy of a coastal state.

-Convention on the Territorial Sea and the Contiguous Zone, adopted in 1958 by the UNCLOS I, codified the work of the International Law Commission done since 1949.
-Regarding the straits, the convention introduced a non-suspendable innocent passage for the international straits as the straits connecting high seas to a territorial sea of a foreign state.
-Otherwise, the international straits were governed by the same innocent passage provisions as other territorial waters.
+The Convention on the Territorial Sea and the Contiguous Zone, adopted in 1958 by UNCLOS I, codified the work of the International Law Commission done since 1949.
+Regarding the straits, the convention introduced a non-suspendable innocent passage for those international straits connecting high seas to a territorial sea of a foreign state.
+Otherwise, international straits were governed by the same innocent passage provisions as other territorial waters.

-Major changes to the strait passage were made by UNCLOS III (1982) that was driven both by objective factors (a dramatic increase in sea and air traffic, concerns about pollution and accidents in straits, and the general desire of coastal states to increase the territorial waters to 12 miles) and the common interest of the United States and USSR in opening sea and air passage through the international straits.
-Although during the planning of the conference it was declared that it will concentrate on exploitation of the sea beds, in practice it was to large extent driven by the desire of "the United States and the Soviet Union [...] to protect their strategic interests in transiting the oceans, particularly international straits".
-As a result of the political compromise, UNCLOS III adopted its "crowning achievement", a new transit passage regime with no previous legal precedents.
+Major changes to strait passage were made by UNCLOS III (1982) that were driven both by objective factors (a dramatic increase in sea and air traffic, concerns about pollution and accidents in straits, and the general desire of coastal states to increase their territorial sea to 12 nautical miles) and the common interest of the United States and Soviet Union in opening sea and air passage through the international straits.
+Although during the planning of the conference it was declared that it will concentrate on the exploitation of sea beds, in practice it was to large extent driven by the desire of "the United States and the Soviet Union [...] to protect their strategic interests in transiting the oceans, particularly international straits".
+As a result of political compromise, UNCLOS III adopted its "crowning achievement", a new transit passage regime with no previous legal precedents.
 This regime provided the coastal states with much less enforcement ability in the straits.